 '''

-openssl s_client -CApath path_to_ca.pem -connect hostnameToSplunkCloud:9997
+openssl s_client -CApath path_to_ca.pem -connect

+hostnameToSplunkCloud:9997

 '''

 Step 2.
 Extract the Private key from the Splunk Cloud Certificate.
-At the prompt, you will need the sslPassword value from the outputs.conf file bundled with the Splunk Cloud app:
+At the prompt, you will need the sslPassword value from the outputs.conf file bundled with the Splunk Cloud app.
+Using Elliptic Curve keys: